-The Archive is being reorganised.
+The Archivist is very busy.
 It will be up to 3 months before you will receive a reply.
-We answer enquiries in the order we receive them so it is worthwhile sending in your enquiry now rather than waiting, then when we start replying you will be in the queue.
+We answer enquiries in the order we receive them so it is worthwhile sending in your enquiry now rather than waiting.

 The museum has several thousand documents relating to the forming Regiments and to individuals who served in them.
-Some documents contain many thousands of references to individuals.
 Most documents were not created with the intention of making life easy for researchers.
-Generally, they were a requirement and yet another job to be done, whether in the trenches of the Western Front, the jungle of Burma or the boredom of a garrison posting in 19th Century India.

 Few documents are in alphabetic order.
 Most, understandably, are in chronological order.
 To search such documents for references to an individual would be both time consuming and, through frequent handling, damaging to the documents themselves over time.
 We have gradually been publishing documents to minimise the need for access to original material.
 Examples include: